Find us on Google+

 His duties as Head of the Paid Service, in charge of 25,000 staff, will be taken over temporarily by Paul Dransfield, the city’s Strategic Director for resources.

-A formal announcement about Mr Hughes was issued by council leader Sir Albert Bore two hours after Chamberlain Files broke the story on Twitter.
+A formal announcement about Mr Hughes was issued by council leader Sir Albert Bore two hours after Chamberlain News broke the story on Twitter.

 In a letter to staff, Sir Albert said: